MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M04_ak.md

 Creating the new call queue may take some time, but you have successfully created a new custom call queue based on a resource account in your tenant.

+> [!NOTE]
-**Note:** Because this call queue shall have a custom greeting, you need to upload some wav files for demonstration purposes.
+> Because this call queue shall have a custom greeting, you need to upload some wav files for demonstration purposes.
 In a real-world scenario, you would record and prepare a greeting audio file and upload the audio file as shown in this task.

 #### Task 3 - Create an auto attendant